DrMarkusVoss/pumla/README.md

 ### Working with the examples
 In order to play around with the examples, you need to initialise the examples repository to work on your system.
-To do that, take the following steps:
+To do that, take the following steps starting in the pumla package root directory (after following the installation steps, you are already there):
   ```
   cd test/examples/
   pumla init